rottytooth/Folders/README.md

 # Folders
 A language where the code is written with folders.
+Perhaps the most Windows of languages.

 Hello, World!